Features

 Does the store recommend things I already own?

-Signals already in your account: equipment you’ve logged as owned, per-muscle weak points from your ranks, your active training goal, supplements running low, and any active nutrition phase.
-No new data entry is required beyond what you already track.
+Only what is already in your account: equipment you have logged as owned, weak points from your muscle ranks, your active training goal, supplements running low, and any active nutrition phase.
+Nothing extra to fill in.

 Are these affiliate links?

 Yes.
 MuscleBuddy may earn a commission on purchases made through store links, at no extra cost to you.
-That disclosure is shown on the store page itself.
+That disclosure appears on the store page itself.
 Recommendations are not medical advice.

 Can I browse without the personalized shelves?

 Yes.
-Category shelves for equipment, supplements, apparel, recovery gear, and tech are always available alongside the personalized shelves, so you can browse broadly as well as by recommendation.
+Category shelves for equipment, supplements, clothing, recovery, and tech sit alongside the personalized ones, so you can browse broadly whenever you want to.

 Stop guessing what to buy next

-Log your equipment and goals once, and the store scores every recommendation against your actual gaps.
+Log your equipment and your goals once, and every recommendation gets scored against the gaps you actually have.